For GDI and Port fuel injectors, only a multimeter is required. For BMW Piezoelectric injectors, you’ll also need a megohmmeter.

 - A typical fuel injector will have a resistance range between 10 to 15 ohms (for most gasoline engines).

-- If the reading is too high (e.g., infinite resistance), the injector could be open, suggesting a fault.
+- If the reading is too high (e.g., infinite resistance) the injector could be open, suggesting a fault.

 - Compare Results:

 - Compare the resistance readings with the manufacturer’s specifications for your vehicle’s injectors.
 The service manual or a professional can help provide the correct range.
+If not known compare the results to each other.

 - Reconnect Everything: